 When I say homemade, I do not mean dumping a package of ranch mix into a tub of sour cream…although I will admit I had done that in the past MANY times and felt as if I was making homemade.
 Then I read the ingredients on the back of the packet.
 I was bummed to see more than just the delicious spices I thought I was eating.

-I am so excited about this recipe because not only does it taste even better than any bottled or packaged, store bought dressing, it is so easy to prepare!
+I am so excited about this recipe because it tastes even better than any bottled or packaged, store-bought dressing.
+It is so easy to prepare!

 I usually make a big batch and keep it in my pantry to have on hand whenever the ranch need arises.